 Ion exchange chromatography can be a useful tool available to the analytical chemist.
 In this separation mode, an ionized moiety on the stationary phase interacts electrostatically with an oppositely charged analyte.
 There are several types of ion exchange that can be used, such as strong anion exchange, weak anion exchange, strong cation exchange, and weak cation exchange.

-The Cogent UDA™ & Cogent UDA 2.o™ columns use weak cation exchange as a retention mechanism.
-The stationary phase consists of a C11 chain with a carboxylic acid group at one end of the chain.
-This group can either by neural or ionized depending on the mobile phase pH.
-Under acidic conditions, the carboxylic acid is protonated and neutral.
-At near-neutral pH and above, the moiety becomes anionic and ion exchange is possible.
+The Cogent UDA™ & Cogent UDA 2.o™ Columns use weak cation exchange as a retention mechanism.
+The stationary phase consists of a C11 chain with a Carboxylic Acid Group at one end of the chain.
+This group can either by neural or ionized depending on the Mobile Phase pH.
+Under acidic conditions, the Carboxylic Acid is protonated and neutral.
+At near-neutral pH and above, the moiety becomes anionic and Ion Exchange is possible.

-MTC UDA Application.pdf 0.5 Mb Download File
+MTC Cogent UDA HPLC Column Use – Extended AppNote pdf 0.5 Mb Download File